 There is no specific time period within which the individual must attain the applicable stock ownership targets under the guidelines.
 Rather, starting on February 1, 2012, and until an individual comes into compliance with the guidelines, he or she is required to retain 50% percent of Net Profit Shares from each stock award on exercise, vesting or earn-out.
-"Net Profit Shares" means: (1) shares received on the vesting or issuance (as applicable) of full value stock awards (e.g., restricted stock, restricted stock units, performance shares) granted after these guidelines were adopted, net of the actual number of shares withheld or sold at vesting or issuance to cover taxes; and (2) shares received on the exercise of stock options granted after these guidelines were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares were adopted, net of the actual number of shares tendered or sold at exercise to cover the exercise price and taxes related to exercise.
+"Net Profit Shares" means: (1) shares received on the vesting or issuance (as applicable) of full value stock awards (e.g., restricted stock, restricted stock units, performance shares) granted after these guidelines were adopted, net of the actual number of shares withheld or sold at vesting or issuance to cover taxes; and (2) shares received on the exercise of stock options granted after these guidelines were adopted, net of the actual number of shares tendered or sold at exercise to cover the exercise price and taxes related to exercise.